redis/redis-doc/commands/bzpopmax.md

 It is the blocking version because it blocks the connection when there are no members to pop from any of the given sorted sets.
-A member with the highest score is popped from first sorted that is non-empty, with the given keys being checked in the order that they are given.
+A member with the highest score is popped from first sorted set that is non-empty, with the given keys being checked in the order that they are given.

 The `timeout` argument is interpreted as an integer value specifying the maximum number of seconds to block.
 A timeout of zero can be used to block indefinitely.